 Terms and conditions

 No purchase is necessary to enter or win.
 A purchase will not increase your chances of winning.
-The prize is provided by Life Less Ordinary and is a Fernweh Co-ordinates bracelet in a colour of your choice.
-There will be two winners.
+The prizes are provided by Life Less Ordinary and are a Fernweh Co-ordinates bracelet in a colour of your choice (there will be two winners) and a £20 gift voucher for Life Less Ordinary (there will be two winners).

-This giveaway is open to a worldwide audience.
+The giveaways are open to a worldwide audience.
 No returns.
-The prize is not refundable or exchangeable for cash.
-The giveaway will run for 2 weeks starting on Monday 30th September 2019 and end at midnight on Monday 14th October 2019.
+The prizes are not refundable or exchangeable for cash.
+Giveaway #1 will run for 2 weeks starting on Monday 30th September 2019 and end at midnight on Monday 14th October 2019.
 The winners will be determined on or around the 15th October 2019 by a random drawing of eligible entries received.
+Giveaway #2 will run for 2 weeks starting on Monday 11th November 2019 and end at midnight on Monday 25th November 2019.
+The winners will be determined on or around the 26th November 2019 by a random drawing of eligible entries received.
 Your chances of winning are determined by the number of eligible entries.
 Winners must respond within a week of receiving the notification email, otherwise another winner will be chosen.
 The winner’s name and email address will be passed to the giveaway sponsor in order to arrange delivery.

 Life Less Ordinary have kindly provided the prizes for this giveaway, as well as our bracelets mentioned in this post.
 We never work with brands we don’t know and love, and as always, opinions are entirely our own.